Quantifying uncertainties and correlations in the nuclear-matter equation of state: Results for PNM and SNM

 In these figures, one might be tempted to count how frequently $1\sigma$ bands from one order contain the prediction of the subsequent orders, and to compare the frequency to the nominal value of 68\%.
 If the bands are too conservative (aggressive), more (less) than 68\% of the points will lie within the bands.
 But the highly correlated nature of the truncation error renders such an assessment difficult: if any point along a given curve is contained (not contained) within an uncertainty band, nearby points will also likely be inside (outside) the band.
 Long correlation lengths indicate that the effective sample size, $N_{\rm eff}$, is much smaller then the number of data points. $\sqrt{N_{\rm eff}}$ fluctuations mean that the bands, within which statistically consistent truncation-error prescriptions fall, are wider.

 This is not a failure of our convergence model; these correlations are real and must be dealt with one way or another.
 On the contrary, we can provide estimates of exactly how correlated the truncation error is, and use that to inform us how perturbed we should be by any perceived ``failure'' of the uncertainty bands to align with our intuitions.
 We show a useful diagnostic tool in Fig.~\ref{fig:credible_interval_diagnostic_pnm_and_snm_lambda-500}, which plots the empirical coverage of the credible intervals versus the choice of credible interval~\cite{Melendez:2017phj,Melendez:2019izc}.
 Importantly, we provide gray bands which account for random fluctuations due to the finite sample size $N_{\rm eff}$.
 As anticipated, the bands are very large due to the presence of correlations, much larger than the binomial bands one would obtain by na\"ive counting (compare to\ Figs.~11 to 20 in Ref.~\cite{Melendez:2017phj}).
-The upshot is that in this case the empirical coverage is statistically consistent for all credible intervals.
+Correctly accounting for these correlations shows that the empirical coverage is statistically consistent for all credible intervals.

-Next, we determine the location of the nuclear saturation point (\ie, the minimum of $E/A(n)$).
+Next, we determine the location of the nuclear saturation point [\ie, the minimum of $E/A(n)$].
 Ours is the first analysis to do this with fully correlated truncation errors.
 To assess saturation properties of nuclear interactions, one could follow a ``Coester plot'' approach (see, \eg, Refs.~\cite{Drischler:2016djf, Drischler:2017wtt}) and ask whether the uncertainty bands in Fig.~\ref{fig:nuclear_matter_predictions_lambda-500} overlap with the empirical saturation point (gray box) at a certain credibility level and how close the mean values are to that region.
 For example, while the \NkLO{2} band completely overlaps, the \NkLO{3} does so only partially.

 Instead, we create here the foundation for a statistical analysis of nuclear saturation properties and obtain the joint posterior $\pr(E/A(n_0), n_0 \given \data)$ given $\data$, the order-by-order predictions of $E/A(n)$ up to $2n_0$.
 We compute this distribution by sampling thousands of curves from the GP interpolant of $E/A(n)$ and extracting for each of them the minimum.
 The resulting posteriors at \NkLO{2} (blue bands) and \NkLO{3} (red bands) are depicted in Fig.~\ref{fig:coester_ellipses_both_lambda} with $2\sigma$ ellipses.
 They are well-approximated at \NkLO{2} and \NkLO{3} by a two-dimensional Gaussian.
 The mean and covariance of the highest-order prediction, is given by